10 Sep Barcelona’s Foreign Population (by neighbourhoods)

 The French are also part of the foreigners that are in Barcelona.
 Their presence can be traced to the fact that they once ruled Catalonia.
 They are about 8.17% of the foreigners’ population.

 Barcelona’s Foreign Population is located in which neighbourhoods?

 The district of Ciutat Vella with its four neighbourhoods (El Gòtic, El Raval, Sant Pere-Santa Caterina i la Ribera, and La Barceloneta), is the place of the city with more immigrant population than the others.

-People from Pakistan, Italy, the Philippines, and Bangladesh are the most common to find in this area.
+In particular people from Pakistan, Italy, the Philippines, and Bangladesh are the most common to find in this area.

-Taking a look to other districts, it is found that El Poble Sec has as well an important amount of inhabitants from different countries: from the 40.409 people living in this zone of the city, 13.472 (representing 33,34%), are foreign: Italians here represent a 4,04% of the population, followed by Pakistanis, Philippines, and Indians.
+Taking a look to other districts, it is found that El Poble Sec for example has as well an important amount of inhabitants from different countries: from the 40.409 people living in this zone of the city, 13.472 (representing 33,34%), are foreign: Italians here represent a 4,04% of the population, followed by Pakistanis, Philippines, and Indians.

-Some other neighbourhoods such as El Besos i Maresme, Ciutat Meridiana, and La Trinitat Vella have as well a significant number of foreigners, representing the 31,7%, 31,6% and 31,0% of its total population respectively.
+Althoug some other neighbourhoods such as El Besos i Maresme, Ciutat Meridiana, and La Trinitat Vella have as well a significant number of foreigners, representing the 31,7%, 31,6% and 31,0% of its total population respectively.

 The least common

 Contrarily, neighbourhoods like Canyelles and La Font d’en Fargues have a reduced number of immigrants, percentages among its whole population that don’t exceed the 7,5%